Mary of Guise: Conflict with Protestants

 Mary's regency was threatened, however, by the growing influence of the Scottish Protestants.
 To an extent she had tolerated the growing number of Protestant preachers.
 She needed to win support for her pro-French policies, and they could expect no alternative support from England at a time when Mary Tudor ruled.
-The marriage of Mary Stuart, Queen of Scots, to the dauphin of France on 24 April 1558 was quickly followed by Mary Tudor's death and the succession to the throne of England by Elizabeth on 17 November 1558.
+The marriage of Mary Stuart, Queen of Scots, to the dauphin of France on 24 April 1558 was quickly followed by Mary Tudor's death and the succession to the throne of England by Elizabeth I on 17 November 1558.
 Mary Stuart's claim and rights of succession to the English throne depended in part on the Papal view of Elizabeth's legitimacy.
 If Henry II of France was to pursue Mary's claim with the Pope, as part of an ambitious plan that Scotland and England would succumb to French domination, he needed Scotland to be a secure Catholic country.
 Some modern historians such as Pamela E. Ritchie believe that the change to Guise's policy was not dramatic, but both Catholic and Protestant would perceive and react to the tense political situation.
 As the Scottish Reformation crisis was developing, Henry II died on 10 July 1559, and Mary Stuart became Queen Consort of France.
 In France, Mary and Francis II began to publicly display the arms of England in their blazon.
 This too was a motivation for English intervention in Scottish affairs.